-20 Steps to Running a Successful Giving Tuesday 2021 Campaign
+20 Tips for Running a Successful Giving Tuesday Campaign in 2023

-Since then, nonprofit organizations participating in Giving Tuesday have raised billions of dollars for worthy causes worldwide, culminating in a record-breaking total in 2020 of $2.47 billion, a truly overwhelming display of generosity despite (or perhaps because of) ongoing political, environmental, and health crises.
+Since then, nonprofit organizations participating in Giving Tuesday have raised billions of dollars for worthy causes worldwide, culminating in a record-breaking total in 2022 of $3.1 billion, a truly overwhelming display of generosity despite (or because of) ongoing political, environmental, and health crises.